Words by Meritxell Rosell

 To bring about sensorial experiences through digital interaction: that’s one of the main creative aims of Ricardo O’Nascimento.
-An artist and researcher in the field of new media and interactive art, he investigates the relationship between the body and environment developing interfaces for worn devices, interactive installations and hybrid environments.
-Keeping a poetic approach in mind, he wants to make people dream by putting fashion in another level of expression heightened by technological advances.
+An artist and researcher in the field of new media and interactive art, he investigates the relationship between the body and environment, developing interfaces for worn devices, interactive installations and hybrid environments.
+Keeping a poetic approach in mind, he wants to make people dream by putting fashion on another level of expression heightened by technological advance

-O’Nascimento is also the founder of POPKALAB – his experimental project – a design studio focused on research and innovation on wearable technology: “we are specialised on electronic textiles and reactive garments for entertainment and lifestyle” he says.
-Through this project, he’s been able to do establish thriving collaborations with a number of talented artists and designers and to present his projects all over the world in museums, galleries and art festivals like Ars Electronica, V2 and Transmediale.
+O’Nascimento is also the founder of POPKALAB – his experimental project – a design studio focused on research and innovation in wearable technology: we are specialised in electronic textiles and reactive garments for entertainment and lifestyle.
+Through this project, he’s been able to establish thriving collaborations with a number of talented artists and designers and to present his projects all over the world in museums, galleries and art festivals like Ars Electronica, V2 and Transmediale.

-Based in Rotterdam, O’Nascimento has a background in political sciences which has given him an inquisitive sight into human and social behaviour His designs are exuberant, playful, full of life and colour; probably a reflection of Brazilian culture and a love for indigenous aesthetic.
+Based in Rotterdam, O’Nascimento has a background in political sciences which has given him an inquisitive sight of human and social behaviour His designs are exuberant, playful, full of life and colour, probably a reflection of Brazilian culture and a love for indigenous aesthetics.

 In Batuque – one of his most recent creations and inspired by the Afro-Brazilian faith Candomblé – the wearer becomes a sort of entity with an extra sense.
 Its skin senses the surround sound and reacts with movements and vibrations.

-Ricardo is also very prolific in collaborative projects, like Be Loved, with Iria do Castelo, a piece of work that tries to find the boundaries of love and borders of attraction, where being tied to someone becomes and expression of freedom.
-Other of his creations like Wearable Narratives, Wearable Façade explore different aspects of communication and interaction through clothing apparels either with other human beings or the space around us.
+Ricardo is also very prolific in collaborative projects, like Be Loved, with Iria do Castelo, a piece of work that tries to find the boundaries of love and borders of attraction, where being tied to someone becomes an expression of freedom.
+Other of his creations, like Wearable Narratives and Wearable Façade, explore different aspects of communication and interaction through clothing apparel, either with other human beings or the space around us.

-What drew you to working at the intersection of new media, interactive art, wearable devices, interactive installations.
+What drew you to working at the intersection of new media, interactive art, wearable devices, and interactive installations?
 Could you tell us a little bit about the intellectual process?

 ASVOFF9 will launch the world’s first Wearable Technology in Fashion Film Competition.
-The competition will be a game-changer in the world of humanistic intelligence inspired / art based wearable technology by communicating the real potentials of wearable technology to the world through film.
+The competition will be a game-changer in the world of humanistic intelligence-inspired / art-based wearable technology by communicating the real potential of wearable technology to the world through film.
 What impact do you think the festival is going to have on the future of wearable technologies?

-I hope the festival shows to the big public that wearable technology can be much more than gadgets that we are used to seeing on magazines.
+I hope the festival shows the big public that wearable technology can be much more than gadgets that we are used to seeing in magazines.
 I believe it can present more artistic performances related to wearable technology.
-I want to see works that are not necessarily trying to hit the market and raise millions, but instead, works that are compromised with artistic values and subjectivity.
+I want to see works that are not necessarily trying to hit the market and raise millions but, instead, works that are compromised with artistic values and subjectivity.